bitsofcotton/consistency-boots/README.md

 prot.cc is for 64bit system.

+# prot.cc
+There's lack of execution test on heap or stack.

 # things undone.
 A ring0 tester is undone.
 There's many much cpu operation modes on amd64.